Back to overview

 Social life

-As an apprentice working and studying full time, you may miss out on social opportunities that come with going to university, such as the chance to meet new friends among students from all over the world and enjoy all the experiences that university offers.
-However, offices often have great socialising opportunities too, with plenty of activities to get involved in, and you’re bound to make good friends.
+As an apprentice working and studying full time, you may miss out on the social opportunities that come with going to university.
+However, offices often have great socialising opportunities too, with plenty of activities to get involved in, so you’re bound to make good friends.

 The opportunities for socialising at university are fantastic.
 From societies covering everything from political debating to cheerleading, to the thriving music, arts and social scenes at most universities, there’s something for everyone to enjoy.